AbigailSC/AbigailSC/README.md

 ## 👨‍💻 About Me

-I'm a Fullstack developer 💻 from Argentina.
+I'm a Backend Developer from Argentina with a passion for crafting robust solutions.
-I am back end oriented due to my creative nature, I like to create programs and transform ideas into code.
+I love transforming complex ideas into clean, efficient code and building the systems that power great applications.

+I enjoy tackling challenging problems and creating scalable architectures that make a difference.

 <details>
   <summary> 👉 More about me </summary>

-  - 🤝 I’m looking for help with finding projects to contribute to!
+  - 🤝 I'm looking to contribute to open source projects!
-  - 💻 I’m currently working.
+  - 💻 Currently working as an RPA Developer
-  - ✍️  In my free time, I play videogames, I draw digitally and research new technologies as my hobbies.
+  - 🎓 Studying a Technical Degree in Programming
+  - 🎮 When not coding: playing games and spending time with my cats!

 </details>

 ## 🌱 I’m currently learning

-I'm learning **Python**.
+I'm learning **UI Path**.

 ## 🎨 Frontend